ncatlab/nlab-content/pages/8/8/7/1/1788/content.md

   \iota_{v_\epsilon} \delta_{EL}\mathbf{L} = d(\cdots)
 $$

 vanishes for all choices of $\epsilon$ up to a horizontally exact term.
-From (eq:CoordinateExpressionForGaugeParameterized) this means that
+From (eqs:CoordinateExpressionForGaugeParameterized) this means that

 $$